sdiagSection: Slurm Commands (1)

 - Last queue length

 - Number of jobs pending to be processed by backfilling algorithm.
-A job once for each partition it requested.
+A job is counted once for each partition it is queued to use.
 A pending job array will normally be counted as one job (tasks of a job array which have already been started/requeued or individually modified will already have individual job records and are each counted as a separate job).

 - Queue length Mean

-The fourth and fifth blocks of information report the most frequently issued remote procedure calls (RPCs), calls made for the Slurmctld daemon to perform some action.
+The next blocks of information report the most frequently issued remote procedure calls (RPCs), calls made for the Slurmctld daemon to perform some action.
 The fourth block reports the RPCs issued by message type.
 You will need to look up those RPC codes in the Slurm source code by looking them up in the file src/common/slurm_protocol_defs.h.
 The report includes the number of times each RPC is invoked, the total time consumed by all of those RPCs plus the average time consumed by each RPC in microseconds.
 The fifth block reports the RPCs issued by user ID, the total number of RPCs they have issued, the total time consumed by all of those RPCs plus the average time consumed by each RPC in microseconds.
+RPCs statistics are collected for the life of the slurmctld process unless explicitly --reset.

 The sixth block of information, labeled Pending RPC Statistics, shows information about pending outgoing RPCs on the slurmctld agent queue.
 The first section of this block shows types of RPCs on the queue and the count of each.
 The second section shows up to the first 25 individual RPCs pending on the agent queue, including the type and the destination host list.
 This information is cached and only refreshed on 30 second intervals.